Expertise and Research Interests:

 Honors and Awards:

-In 2015, the malaria screening project received awards from HHS Ventures Fund, a Department of Health and Human Services initiative that serves as an “incubator for new ideas” run out of the HHS IDEA Lab.
-Prior, in 2014, his project on automated chest X-ray screening project was, similarly, an awardee of HHS Ignite.
-In addition to several staff achievement awards, in 2013, he received the NIH Award of Merit for his contribution to novel image and text based methods for searching the biomedical literature.
-In 2012, he received the NIH Award of Merit for his contributions to novel ways of search biomedical literature using visual and text queries in the Open-i project.
+In addition to many staff achievement awards, in 2016, Dr. Antani received the NIH Director’s Award — “For exemplary leadership and creative engineering in developing an automated chest x-ray screening system for tuberculosis and deploying it in Africa”.
+In 2016, he also received the Federal Computer Weekly – Federal 100 Award.
+2015, Dr. Antani received the Information Technology Excellence Award from the Food and Drug Administration (FDA) – Center for Drug Evaluation and Research (CDER) along with other RAPID Project Team members for OTS Data Mining for developing a mobile application “that uses modern technology for real time adverse event reports and management in FDA”.
+In 2013, he received the NIH Award of Merit for his contribution to novel image and text based methods for searching the biomedical literature.
+In 2012, he received the NIH Award of Merit for his contributions to novel ways of search biomedical literature using visual and text queries in the Open-i® project.
 In 2009, he received the NIH Award of Merit for his contributions to Content-Based Image Retrieval in Geographically Distributed Systems.
 In 2008, he was a member of the NLM team recognized by Internet2 for developing geography-independent cancer research tools.